To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 This video by CJ Affiliate by Conversant provides some useful tips on how to get started in the affiliate marketing business as a new way for web publishers to make money on their websites.

 With so many merchants looking for online promotion, the types of products and services you can promote are endless.
 Many publishers choose to focus on a few specific areas.
-Do your research to see what categories you’d be interested in and if there are opportunities for you to capitalize on their popularity.
+Do your research to see what categories you’d be interested in and find opportunities to capitalize on their popularity.

-The top five categories that affiliates are promoting, according to Affiliate Summit’s Affiliate Marketing Statistics Benchmark Report, include:
+According to Affiliate Summit’s Affiliate Marketing Statistics Benchmark Report, the top five categories that affiliates are promoting include:

 - Computer and Electronics